treolabs/treopim/docs/en/faq/general.md

 ## Is TreoPIM multilingual?

 Yes, TreoPIM is multi-lingual and multi-locale capable.
-You can e.g. For Germany and Austria, save different product information, enriched with regional words, in German.
+You can save different product information e.g. for Germany and Austria, enriched with regional words, in German.

 ## Does TreoPIM have responsive design?